git-pull/website/code_explorer/django-vs-flask-2017.rst

     ]

 So where does the ``request, **kwargs`` in ``user_profile`` come from?
 From django.
-When a user visits a page matching a pattern, it forwards the user's request and any URL group patterns to the view.
+When a user visits a page matching a pattern, it injects the user's request and any URL group patterns to the view:

 1. :class:`~django:django.http.HttpRequest` is passed into the view as ``request``.